francescochecola-hash/war-and-institutional-change-gustav-line/data/raw/gis/README.md

 - Municipality identifier
 - Distance to the Gustav Line (in meters)

-This distance variable is imported into R using:
+This distance variable is converted in .rds file into R using:

 ```
 03_import_gis_distance_gustav.R